perima/bia-workshop/README.md

 ```

-## Import the new react component into app.js
+## 4.3.
+Import the new react component into app.js

+4.3.1.
 Add the new component in your imports at the top of the src/app.js file

 ```javascript
 import TextIdentification from './TextIdentification'; //textract
 ```

-You also need to add the component in the render function
+4.3.2.
+You also need to add the component in the render function replacing the text **Add text extraction component here...**

 ```javascript
 <TextIdentification parentCallback={this.callbackFunction} />